avdpunks/avdpunks.github.io/_posts/2022-05-01-AVDxHeySiri.markdown

 It can be so easy: **"Hi Siri start my engineering demo"**

-In this blog post, I will show you an easy way how you can start or shutdown virtual machines or perform any tasks in the Azure with your Siri (Sorry Cortana!).
+In this blog post, I will show you an easy way how you can start or shutdown virtual machines or perform any tasks in the Azure with your Siri (Sorry Cortana 😋).

 ## Automation and workflow